• Skip to main content

 • Versatile: use any veggies you want!

-• Healthy and loaded with good-for-you and high-fiber veggies.
+• Healthy and loaded with good-for-you and high-fiber veggies

-• Great way to re-purpose older veggies.
+• Great way to re-purpose older veggies

-• Amazing dinner for busy weeknights.
+• Amazing dinner for busy weeknight dinners

-• Naturally vegan, dairy-free and vegetarian.
+• Naturally vegan, dairy-free and vegetarian

 • Vegetables of your choice: I used onion, red peppers, broccoli, carrots and napa cabbage, but use your favorite ones!
 Check out below for more ideas.